EdwinTechnologies/TCP_Proxy_CSharp/README.md

 - At the top of the Main-Script (TCP_Proxy.cs) you can configure the Proxy-Settings

-- If turn on "Inject-Mode" you can easily inject packets in form of Hex-Strings
+- If you turn on "Inject-Mode" you can easily inject packets in form of Hex-Strings

 ```